Lexus ES 300h review

 First launched in the late 1990s, the Lexus GS was the mighty Toyota corporation’s answer to the inexorable move upmarket of large-car buyers in Europe, and the rising popularity of German executive models such as the Audi A6, BMW 5 Series and Mercedes E-Class.
 But the GS always struggled to match exacting class standards for driver appeal set by European domestic makers, and never quite managed to grab more than a toehold in the market.

 Meanwhile, in other global markets such as the US that are less in thrall to German engineering, another mid-size saloon has been selling strongly for Lexus by concentrating on comfort, luxury and value.
-That car is the ES and, having given up targeting our ‘sporty executives’ with the GS, Lexus is trying to woo buyers looking for similar comfort-based attributes here.
+That car is the ES and, having given up targeting our ‘sporty executives’ with the GS, Lexus has now brought that model to the UK, in order to woo buyers looking for similar comfort-based attributes here.

-The seventh-generation ES 300h is a swoopy saloon that oozes visual style, even if its front-wheel-drive platform lacks some of the dynamic appeal beloved by drivers of the BMW 5 Series and Jaguar XF.
+The seventh-generation ES 300h is a swoopy saloon that oozes visual style, even if its front-wheel-drive platform lacks some of the dynamic appeal beloved by BMW and Jaguar drivers.
 However, it scores plenty of points against largely diesel rivals with its petrol-electric hybrid powertrain.
-This is the same 'self-charging' system that appears elsewhere in the Lexus range, so you never have to plug it in.
+This is the same "self-charging" system that appears elsewhere in the Lexus range, so you never have to plug it in.

-Hybrid drive not only improves MPG when driven appropriately, but lower CO2 emissions salve environmentally focused consciences at the same time as generating significant company-car Benefit-in-Kind (BiK) tax advantages.
+Hybrid drive not only improves fuel economy when driven appropriately, but also lowers CO2 emissions, generating significant company-car Benefit-in-Kind (BiK) tax advantages.
 There are an increasing number of rivals doing similar things, though, including plug-in rivals such as the BMW 530e, Mercedes E-Class hybrid and Volvo S90 T8.

 As a hybrid, the Lexus ES 300h combines a 2.5-litre four-cylinder petrol engine with an assisting electric motor that together develop a joint maximum output of 215bhp.
-Official fuel consumption under the recently introduced WLTP testing method is 53.2mpg, with CO2 emissions an impressively low 100g/km.
+Official fuel consumption under the recently introduced WLTP testing method is 49-53mpg, with CO2 emissions an impressively low 100-103g/km.